 (2) Overview of Status of Operation of the Framework to Ensure Operational Adequacy Status of major operations for the fiscal year under review is as follows.

 [Corporate Governance]

 - The Company has established the "Chugai Pharmaceutical Co., Ltd. Basic Corporate Governance Policy" and has ensured the appropriateness of its corporate governance in order to carry out its social responsibility to patients, consumers, and all other stakeholders, such as medical practitioners, business partners, the public, employees, and shareholders, and achieve sustainable growth and increased corporate value. - As for the affiliated companies in and outside of Japan, in accordance with the "Chugai Group Operation Policy" and the "Chugai Group Administration Guidelines (Global)," quarterly reporting meetings were held to regularly monitor business operations and appropriately manage the affiliated companies.
-We also periodically ascertain and enhance the state of risk management and compliance efforts of these affiliated companies. - Chugai Pharma China Co., Ltd. (CPCC) and Chugai Pharma Science (Beijing) Co., Ltd. (CPS) were integrated to strengthen governance, improve organizational efficiency, and enhance individual functions in the China business, effective April 1, 2022, and thus the clinical development function served by CPS was consolidated to CPCC.

-• The results of audit in 2021 and the annual audit plan in 2022 were reported to the Board of Directors.
-In addition, we conducted the internal audits according to the annual audit plan approved by the Executive Committee and provided a relevant report to the committee and the Audit & Supervisory Board (in February).
+In January 2023, with the establishment of the Risk & Compliance Department, the overall risk management and corporate compliance functions for the entire Group were integrated into the Risk & Compliance Department. - The results of audit in 2022 and the annual audit plan in 2023 were reported to the Board of Directors.
+In addition, we conducted the internal audits according to the annual audit plan approved by the Executive Committee and provided a relevant report to the committee and the Audit & Supervisory Board.